-This race will decide who has crowned the 2018 Dragon Energy Cup Series Champion.
-At this time, there are four drivers eligible to win the tournament.
-Since 2002, NASCAR has held their final race of the season at this track and it’s been an annual background for entertaining and exciting racing.
+This race will determine who gets crowned the 2018 Dragon Energy Cup Series Champion.
+At this time, there aren’t any drivers eligible to win the tournament.
+Since 2002, NASCAR has held their final race of the season at this course and it’s been an annual background for fireworks and racing.

-For those looking to wager on the NASCAR 2018 Cup Championship, here are the top sites we recommend:
+For those looking to bet on the NASCAR 2018 Cup Championship, here are the top sites we recommend:

 The Homestead-Miami Speedway is a 1.5 mile trail shaped like an oval.
-This weekend Ford EcoBoost 400 race breaks down as follows:
+This weekend’s Ford EcoBoost 400 race breaks down as follows: